swiss-ai/fm-service/apps/home/src/content/guides/01-getting-started/index.md

 ---
-title: "Getting Started"
+title: "Getting Started with SP and Local Serving"
-description: "Getting Started"
+description: "Run models locally with Scratchpad and Ollama"
 date: "Mar 18 2024"
 ---

-# Getting Started
+# Getting Started with SP and Local Serving

 ## Run your Model Locally